kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/style_guide.md

 1. If it is a word that is likely to be reused multiple times, you should add the word to the `spelling_wordlist` document in the `docs` directory, in alphabetical order.
 2. If it is a word that is unlikely to be used again, you can wrap it in a `<nospell>` / `</nospell>` tag, and `pyspelling` will ignore it inline.

+## Using Snippets to include external content

+For details on how to include external content from a local file or a URL, see the [Snippets extension documentation](https://facelessuser.github.io/pymdown-extensions/extensions/snippets/).
+Snippets should be used as long as the document does not contain Jinja directives that need to be executed (the Jinja execution happens alongside the Snippets processing, and therefore any Jinja in the file will not be processed).
+Snippets is necessary if you want to be able to use delimiters that allow you to include specific parts of a file separately, e.g. the source document is divided up into sections to be injected separately from each other.

+Important notes:

+* We use `-8<-` as the Snippets identifier.
+The documentation shows several options; please follow our style.
+* Files found in BeeWare Docs Tools shared content are treated as "local" content, and should be added using only the filename, i.e. this style guide would be included using `-8<- "style_guide.md"`.
+* If you are including external content from a file on GitHub via a URL, you _must_ use the raw content URL, or it will render the full webpage embedded wherever you include it.

+## Using Macros to include content from BeeWare Docs Tools shared content

+You can also include content from the BeeWare Docs tools shared content directory using the [Macros MkDocs plugin](https://mkdocs-macros-plugin.readthedocs.io/en/latest/pages/).
+This method is necessary if the document contains Jinja directives that need to be executed, and should only be used in this situation.
+It will not work with external content via a URL.
+The [Macros variable-replacement mechanism](https://mkdocs-macros-plugin.readthedocs.io/en/latest/pages/#1-variable) works with this method.

+There are options for including content using Macros:

+1. Use `include`.
+If you want to include the document with no other manual changes to it, you can use the following:

+    ```markdown
+    {% include "filename.md" %}
+    ```

+2. Use `extends`.
+If you have included Jinja in the document that allows you to override specific sections, you will need to include the content using the following:

+    ```markdown
+    {% extends "filename.md" %}
+    ```

+    This allows you to use Jinja's `block` mechanism to override sections of a document.